optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 ``"value"`` column when flattening the DataFrame into a list of numbers.
 If there is no column ``"value"``, all numeric columns of the DataFrame are considered.

+Note that internally, we will sometimes define flattening rules such that only some other columnn, e.g. only ``"lower_bound"`` is considered.
+However we never look at more than one column of a classical estimagic params DataFrame at a time.

 To distinguish between the different pytrees we use the terms JAX-pytree and estimagic-pytree.

 Optimization with pytrees
 =========================

-In this section we look at possible ways specify optimizations when parameters and some outputs of criterion functions can be estimagic-pytrees.
+In this section we look at possible ways to specify optimizations when parameters and some outputs of criterion functions can be estimagic-pytrees.

 As an example we use a hypothetical criterion function with pytree inputs and outputs to describe how a user can optimize it.
 We also give a rough intuition what happens